 Choline is a water-soluble vitamin, usually thought of as a B-complex vitamin and contributes to the maintenance of normal liver function.
 Often choline is easily depleted or diets are not rich enough in this vital nutrient to support the required liver processes.
 It can be found in offal meats such as liver & kidneys, soft egg yolks, caviar and shitake mushrooms.

-Magnesium - Many people are low in this essential mineral, due to our depleted mineral content in soils and our high stress levels in modern society, furthermore it is quickly depleted by alcohol too.
+Magnesium Supplements - Many people are low in this essential mineral, due to our depleted mineral content in soils and our high stress levels in modern society, furthermore it is quickly depleted by alcohol too.
 Magnesium has anti-inflammatory activity and so may help to reduce symptoms of a hangover.
 Taking a high strength magnesium supplement before an evening where you know you will be drinking alcohol may also be helpful.

 Vitamin C – Alcohol depletes vitamin C – an ubiquitous antioxidant, which can help to reduce oxidative stress in the liver.
 Vitamin C may also help to bolster your immune system too.